boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/Week9.md

-pivote
+### Pivote

-changes to add more component in business model.
+Changes to add more component in business model.

+Shift one or more parts of business model to do something else.

+Examples:

+Facemash -> Facebook

+Confinity (cryptography) -> PayPal

+Video dating site -> YouTube